NewsClickNG marks 3rd year of excellence in media practice

-NEWSCLICKNG, a frontline media organisation redefining the present and future of innovative news media in Nigeria today celebrating its 3rd anniversary in of execellence in the media space.
+A frontline media organisation redefining the present and future of innovative news media in Nigeria today, NewsClickng, is celebrating its 3rd anniversary in of execellence in the media space.

 A Statement released by the news website states that the year 2020 is a good time to tell the story of how the online newspaper started and grew to become one of leading news platforms in the country.